johan162/themeltspice/README.md

 ```

 This will install `themeltspice.sh` in `/usr/local/bin`, and give you automatic updates
-in the future via Homebrew update function.
+in the future via Homebrew update/upgrade function.

 Alternativly you can manually just copy `themeltspice.sh` to a directory of your choice.